giocosmiano/scala-scratchpad/README.md

-### This repository is my personal scratch pad for Scala/ScalaZ
+### λa.a »»» My personal scratch pad for Scala, ScalaZ, Spark etc «««